shehab-Aleissa/shehab-snippets/README.md

 open Atom -> click on Atom at the left side above -> Snippets -> a CSON file will open -> Paste all the code that you find in snippets folder in this repo.

+# Read every prefix in code to know the snippets you have!

-# Some of snippets credit to:
+# Some of snippets credit:
 MIT © Mauricio Ivan